-The top 3 most expensive cities to rent in the UK are:
+The top 3 most expensive places to rent in the UK are:

-Each person will have their own set of unique circumstances, see which cities are a better fit for you and make a decision based on that – that is the best advice we can offer anyone who is looking for a place to rent.
+Each person will have their own unique circumstances; see which cities are a better fit for you and make a decision based on that – that is the best advice we can offer anyone looking for a place to rent.